HiE encourages scale-up of HIV self-testing

 - E-learning module on IC guided testing for non-HIV specialist staff

-- Slide set: Introduction to IC guided testing - In French; In Estonian; In Polish; In Russian; In Spanish
+- Slide set: Introduction to IC guided testing - In French; In Estonian; In Polish; In Russian; In Spanish, In English (UK specific)

 - Proof of concept that IC-guided testing is feasible and should be promoted not only top down (e.g. guidelines) but also bottom up by increasing awareness and identifying champions among HC staff.